iamd3vil/blobasaur/README.md

 - **⏰ TTL Support**: Redis-compatible key expiration with `SET EX/PX`, `TTL`, and `EXPIRE` commands plus automatic background cleanup
 - **🌐 Redis Cluster Support**: Full cluster protocol support with automatic node discovery and client redirection
 - **⚙️ Highly Configurable**: Flexible configuration for shards, compression, batching, and performance tuning

+## Why Blobasaur?

+### Why not Redis?

+Redis is an in-memory data store.
+While it can persist data to disk, it's fundamentally designed to keep your entire dataset in RAM.
+For blob storage where you might have terabytes of data, this becomes prohibitively expensive.
+Blobasaur stores data directly on disk via SQLite, using memory only for caching and connection handling.
+You get Redis protocol compatibility without the memory costs.

+### Why not a distributed database like ScyllaDB or Cassandra?

+Distributed databases like ScyllaDB, Cassandra, or CockroachDB are excellent for large-scale, multi-datacenter deployments where you need strong consistency guarantees across nodes.
+However, they come with significant trade-offs:

+- **Operational overhead**: Requires cluster management, node coordination, and careful capacity planning
+- **Resource requirements**: Minimum viable clusters typically need 3+ nodes
+- **Complexity**: Tuning compaction strategies, repair processes, and consistency levels
+- **Write amplification**: LSM-tree based stores (Cassandra, ScyllaDB, RocksDB) rewrite data multiple times during compaction, increasing disk I/O and SSD wear
+- **Compaction pressure**: Large blobs exacerbate compaction costs, leading to latency spikes and increased storage requirements during compaction cycles
+- **Inefficient for immutable data**: These databases optimize for update-heavy workloads; if your blobs are mostly write-once-read-many, you're paying compaction costs for no benefit

+Blobasaur is designed for simpler deployment scenarios.
+A single instance with sharded SQLite databases can handle millions of blobs with minimal operational burden.
+SQLite's B-tree storage has no compaction overhead—data is written once and read directly.
+When you do need to scale horizontally, Blobasaur's cluster mode provides distribution without the complexity of consensus protocols.

+### Why SQLite instead of the filesystem?

+Storing blobs as individual files seems intuitive but has significant drawbacks:

+- **Inode exhaustion**: Filesystems have limits on the number of files.
+Millions of small blobs can exhaust inodes before disk space
+- **Directory performance**: Directories with millions of entries become slow to list and traverse
+- **Metadata overhead**: Each file carries filesystem metadata overhead (permissions, timestamps, etc.)
+- **No atomic operations**: Renaming, updating, and deleting files isn't atomic without additional coordination
+- **Fragmentation**: Small files lead to disk fragmentation and wasted space due to block allocation
+- **open()/close() overhead**: Every file read requires system calls to open and close the file handle

+SQLite solves these problems elegantly:
+- All data in a single file per shard with B-tree indexing
+- ACID transactions for atomic operations
+- Efficient storage with no per-blob filesystem overhead
+- Built-in compression support at the application level
+- Excellent read performance with proper indexing

+According to [SQLite's own benchmarks](https://www.sqlite.org/fasterthanfs.html), SQLite reads and writes small blobs **35% faster** than individual files on disk.
+The database also uses **20% less disk space** because files are padded to filesystem block boundaries while SQLite packs blobs more efficiently.
+With memory-mapped I/O, SQLite can be up to 2-10x faster than filesystem reads depending on the platform.

+### Why sharding?

+SQLite is single-writer by design.
+While WAL mode allows concurrent reads, write operations are serialized.
+Sharding across multiple SQLite databases enables:

+- **Write parallelism**: Multiple shards can accept writes simultaneously
+- **Better cache utilization**: Each shard has its own page cache
+- **Horizontal scaling**: Add more shards as data grows
+- **Isolation**: Issues in one shard don't affect others

+### When should you NOT use Blobasaur?

+- **You need sub-millisecond latency**: Use Redis or another in-memory store
+- **You need multi-region replication**: Use a distributed database
+- **You need complex queries**: Use PostgreSQL or another relational database
+- **You have very large blobs (>100MB)**: Consider object storage like S3 or MinIO

+Blobasaur is ideal for storing millions of small-to-medium blobs (configs, serialized objects, cached responses, session data) where you want Redis protocol simplicity with disk-based persistence and reasonable performance.

 ## Installation